 When you are ready, plan on taking at least 10 weekly lessons to start.
 This usually gives people enough time to understand the work and begin applying it.

 Between the ages of 12 and 13 I became very interested in the theater.
 So much so that I started an after school theater club.
 At the end of each school day we gathered in the school hall and I gave out tasks for people to do.
 The core group stayed with me and we worked on pieces that I had written or choreographed.
 It was a blast until one day the deputy head of school put a stop to it all.
-In the uproar I manage to negotiate an end of year talent event.
+In the uproar I managed to negotiate an end of year talent event.
 The talent had to include something for everybody in the school year not just those signed on to the theater club.
 There was a bake off, for all those budding and talented bakers.
 A sew off, for people interested in dress making.
 A wood working showcase.
 A metal working showcase.
 And lastly a talent or variety show with anything from singing a song, to dancing, a ventriloquist act to receiting poetry and playing a musical instrument.
 All and anything appropriate was allowed.
 The teachers were the judges.
 It was so much fun, our year group was buzzing as we prepared for the big event.
 I won first prize for my cake - a Madeira with a little piece of candied lime on top.
 Placed somewhere with a skirt I had sewn together (my zipper was very impressive) for the sewing event.
 I didn’t place anywhere for my metal or woodwork.
 Some friends and I gave a short musical “the precocious brats from Vaine” to the music from Fame re written by me.
 We performed for fun and not competition.

 The following year the Oxford Playhouse in Oxford U.K. offered a summer theater program.
 My sister and I joined.
 This time I wrote a whole play about robots taking over human civilization.
 It used everyone from the group and involved audience interaction.
 It was much fun and after, I was asked to participate in a number of theater projects at the Pegasus theater.
 This lasted until I began working with Barclays Bank.
 The working hours did not allow me to continue to participate.
 I did do a couple of shows with the Abington Drama club at the very charming Unicorn Theater.